boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 Yes channels and streams are not equivalent.
 You could replicate more closely the Go logic using a queue which would be closer to a true comparison, but the intent here is not a 1 to 1 comparison.
 What we wanted was to process a slice/list using all our CPU cores.

-This of course is not an issue if `someSlowCalucation` is actually a method which calls out on the network or some other non CPU intensive task.
+This of course is not an issue if `someSlowCalucation` is actually a method which calls out using the network or some other non CPU intensive task.
 In which case channels and go-routines are brilliant.

 This issue ties into #1.
 If Go had functional methods on top of the slice/map objects adding this functionality would be possible.
 Its also annoying because if Go had generics someone could write the above as a library like rust's rayon and everyone would benefit.